erlanakbaraliev/erlanakbaraliev/README.md

   - 🧩 at MSCI as an Operations engineer intern
   - 💻 at Google Developers Club as a Tech Lead
 - 🎨 I’m currently learning UI Development
-- ✍️ Languages [ Python, Java, JavaScript]
+- ✍️ Languages [ Python, JavaScript]
-- 🐍 Python [FastAPI, Django ]
+- 🐍 Python [ Django ]
-- 🦖 Java [ Spring, OOP, Concurrency, Maven, Tests ]
 - 🕵️‍♂️ Javascript [ React ]
-- 🫏 Databases [ MySQL ]
+- 🫏 Databases [ PostgreSQL, MySQL ]
+- 🦖 Docker

 Plans for January